All Products

 • If the source table contains the OMS_PK_INCRMT field, the incremental synchronization task will be interrupted and cannot be resumed.

-• If you change a unique index in the destination when DDL synchronization is disabled, you must restart the data migration project.
-Otherwise, it may cause data inconsistency.
+• If you modify a unique index at the destination when DDL synchronization is disabled, you must restart the data migration task to avoid data inconsistency.

-• If forward switchover is disabled for a data migration project, drop the unique indexes and pseudocolumns from the destination.
-If you do not drop the unique indexes and pseudocolumns, data cannot be written, and pseudocolumns will be generated again when data is imported to the downstream system, causing conflicts with the pseudocolumns in the source.
+• If forward switchover is disabled for a data migration task, drop the unique indexes and pseudocolumns from the destination database.
+If you do not drop the unique indexes and pseudocolumns, data cannot be written, and pseudocolumns will be generated again when data is imported to the downstream system, causing conflicts with the pseudocolumns in the source database.

-If forward switchover is enabled for the data migration project, the data transmission service automatically deletes the hidden column and unique index based on the type of the migration project.
+If forward switchover is enabled for the data migration task, the data transmission service will automatically drop the hidden columns and unique indexes based on the type of the migration task.
 For more information, see Mechanisms for handling hidden columns.

 • Take note of the following considerations if you want to aggregate multiple tables: